someobserver/recurgence/love/index.md

 and honestly?

 &nbsp;
-i fail forward every time i try to say this out loud.
+i fail forward *every* time i try to say this out loud.
-&nbsp;

 so what follows is **a semantic love letter—**
 an epistemic invocation, left here in plain sight.